Tracy took the world by storm with three songs on her debut album!

 Fast Car is another single from the hugely successful self-entitled debut album Tracy Chapman (’88).

 Following a performance at Nelson Mandela’s televised 70th Birthday Party, Fast Car reached #5 in the U.S. and #6 in the U.K. charts.

 As well as worldwide success in sales, the album was nominated for three Grammy awards, taking home Best Female Pop Performance for Fast Car.

 The lyrics of Fast Car might be some of the finest of the 80s, possibly even comparable to Bob Dylan‘s work.

-Within the lyrics, Tracy told the story of the impossible task of getting somewhere in a modern poor America that seemed to have no other possibilities other than getting a job at the grocery store and watching your partner fall to drug or alcohol abuse.
+Tracy tells the story of the impossible task of getting somewhere in a modern America that seemed to have no other possibilities other than getting a job at the grocery store and watching your partner fall into drug or alcohol abuse.